Gruntfuggly/banish-pointer/README.md

  - [ ] Support other platforms by default
  - [ ] Allow other tools to be used to do something with the pointer, e.g. xbanish
- - [ ] Find a way to only banish the pointer once after the mouse has been used.

 ## Installing